regisely/regisely.github.io/_posts/2016-01-13-macrodata.md

 And this is the final **[results](/files/macrodata-final.pdf)**!
 You can access the latex file **[here](/files/macrodata-final.tex)**.

+So for each day of delay to start a business there is a decrease of around 30 to 35 dollars in GDP per capita.
+We always can do better, but that is enough for our exercise.

 ## Limitations and TODO

-As we saw in this post, sometimes there are some issues that must be manually addressed in order to the **`macrodata`** package work as expected:
+As we saw in this post, sometimes there are issues that must be manually addressed in order to the **`macrodata`** package work as expected:

 1. The **`requestQ()`** function may include countries not requested in the data.
 You may want to check and exclude countries from the sample manually.